Bagatelles, Op. 126 (Beethoven)

-The Bagatelles, Op.
+The Six Bagatelles, Op.
 126 are six pieces for solo piano composed by Ludwig van Beethoven.
-They were composed in 1824 and published the next year in his career, in 1825.
-Beethoven dedicated them to his brother Nikolaus Johann van Beethoven (1776–1848), and wrote to his publisher, Schott Music, that the Opus 126 Bagatelles "are probably the best I've written".
+They were composed in 1824 and published the next year.
+Beethoven dedicated them to his brother Nikolaus Johann van Beethoven (1776–1848), and wrote to his publisher, Schott Music, that these bagatelles "are probably the best I've written".

 Form

-Portrait of Nikolaus Johann van Beethoven, the composer's younger brother and dedicatee of the six bagatelles, c.
-1841 by an unknown artist.

-This set comprises six short works, as follows:
+This set comprises six short works.
+The odd-numbered pieces are slower, the even-numbered pieces are faster.
+A performance of the collection takes approximately 18 to 19 minutes.